 Purpose of Treatment

 As a general rule, BHMs will keep the information you share with them in sessions confidential.
 There are, however, important exceptions to this rule that are important for you to understand before you share personal information.
-In some situations, BHMs are required by law or by the guidelines of our profession to disclose information whether or not you have given your permission.
-Please see the list of some of these situations below.
+In some situations, BHMs are required by law or by the guidelines of the profession to disclose information whether or not you have given your permission.

 Exceptions to Confidentiality: